sair-lab/localization/README.md

 Localization ROS package for range sensors, i.e. ultra wide-band (UWB).

-This repo also provides sensor fusion for multi-source, including IMU, Optical Flow, and Visual SLAM.
+This repo also provides sensor fusion for multi-source, e.g. Optical Flow and Visual SLAM.

 # Preparation
     Only verified with ROS kinetic on Ubuntu 16.04.